KyleRego/KyleRego.github.io/collections/_notes/how-to-design-programs.markdown

     [else (count-sl sexp sy) ])))
 {% endhighlight %}

-I find it interesting how similar the recursive logic of the function is to the data type definition (it is essentially identical), but to some this may be obvious.
+The recursive logic of the function is essentially identical to the recursive structure of the data type.
+I thought that was really interesting, but to some this may be obvious.

 My review on this book: it's a buy (actually it's free and you can read it at [htdp.org](https://htdp.org/))!